 Current best evidence for clinical care (more info)

-BACKGROUND: RT-PCR testing for the identification of viral nucleic acid is the current standard diagnostic method for the diagnosis of SARS-CoV-2 infection but technical reasons limit its utilization for large-scale screening.
-Serological IgM/IgG testing has been proposed as a useful tool to detect SARS-CoV-2 exposure.
+BACKGROUND: Real-time polymerase chain reaction (RT-PCR) testing for the identification of viral nucleic acid is the current standard for the diagnosis of SARS-CoV-2 infection, but technical issues limit its utilization for large-scale screening.
+Serological immunoglobulin M (IgM)/IgG testing has been proposed as a useful tool for detecting SARS-CoV-2 exposure.

-METHODS: We simultaneously performed both serological and molecular tests in a consecutive series of 191 symptomatic patients.
-The results provided by a new rapid serological colorimetric test analyzing IgM/IgG expression were compared with those of RT-PCR testing for SARS-CoV-2 detection.
+METHODS: We simultaneously performed both serological and molecular tests with a consecutive series of 191 symptomatic patients.
+The results provided by a new rapid serological colorimetric test for analyzing IgM/IgG expression were compared with those of RT-PCR testing for SARS-CoV-2 detection.

-RESULTS: 70 out of 191 subjects (37%) had positive SARS-CoV-2 RT-PCR results while 33 (18%) a positive IgM and/or/IgG results.
-13 subjects (7%) had positive serological test results and negative RT-PCR results.
-The rapid serological test showed a sensitivity of 30% and a specificity of 89% compared to the standard RT-PCR assay but, interestingly, these performances improved 8 days after symptom appearance.
-After 10 days of symptoms, the predictive value of the rapid serological test was higher than that of the standard molecular assay.
-Multivariate analysis showed that age>58 yrs. and more than 15 days from symptom onset were significantly and independently associated with serological test positivity.
+RESULTS: Of the 191 subjects, 70 (36.6%) tested positive for SARS-CoV-2 based on RT-PCR results, while 34 (17.3%) tested positive based on serological IgM/IgG expression.
+Additionally, 13 (6.8%) subjects tested positive based on serological test results, but also tested negative based on RT-PCR results.
+The rapid serological test had a sensitivity of 30% and a specificity of 89% compared to the standard RT-PCR assay.
+Interestingly, the performance of both assays improved 8 days after symptom appearance.
+After 10 days had passed since symptom appearance, the predictive value of the rapid serological test was higher than that of the standard molecular assay (proportion of positive results: 40% vs 20%).
+Multivariate analysis showed that age >58 years (P<.01) and period of >15 days after symptom onset (P<.02) were significant and independent factors associated with serological test positivity.

 |Discipline / Specialty Area||Score|